Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

-# Windows Server 2019: DHCP, DNS, IIS, and FTP Server Configuration & Testing
+# Windows Server 2019: DHCP, DNS, IIS, and FTP Server Configuration & Testing - also Routing

 ## Overview

 This lab documents my practical experience configuring a Windows Server 2019 environment to provide core network and web services.
+I am doing these labs to showcase my interest in learning new tools to achieve the task.

+I found Windows Server 2019 functions straight forward.
+The challenge started when I wanted to route all traffic via Linux Firewall.

 The tasks included:

 - Installing Active Directory DS.
 - Joining a Windows 10 client to the server's domain